Ercenk/ContosoAMPBasic/README.md

    in mind that the person subscribing, that is the purchaser (having access to the Azure subscription) can be different than the end user(s) of the solution.

-1. Subscriber completes the process by submitting the form on the landing page.
+8. Subscriber completes the process by submitting the form on the landing page.
-   This sends an email to the operations team email address (configured in the settings)
+   This sends an email to the operations team email address (configured in the settings).

-1. Operations team takes the appropriate steps (qualifying, provisioning resources etc.)
+9. Operations team takes the appropriate steps (qualifying, provisioning resources etc.).

-1. Once complete, operation team clicks on the activate link in the email
+10. Once complete, operation team clicks on the activate link in the email.

-1. The sample uses the SDK to activate the subscription
+11. The sample uses the SDK to activate the subscription.

-1. SDK gets an access token from Azure Active Directory (AAD)
+12. SDK gets an access token from Azure Active Directory (AAD).

-1. SDK calls the **activate** operation on the Fulfillment API
+13. SDK calls the **activate** operation on the Fulfillment API.

-1. The subscriber may eventually unsubscribe from the subscription by deleting it, or may stop fulfilling his/her monetary commitment to Microsoft
+14. The subscriber may eventually unsubscribe from the subscription by deleting it, or may stop fulfilling his/her monetary commitment to Microsoft.

-1. The commerce engine sends a notification on the webhook at this time, for letting the publisher know about the situation
+15. The commerce engine sends a notification on the webhook at this time, for letting the publisher know about the situation.

-1. The sample sends an email to the operations team, notifying the team about the status
+16. The sample sends an email to the operations team, notifying the team about the status.

-1. The operations team may de-provision the customer
+17. The operations team may de-provision the customer.

 ## Running the sample